Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 How To Get To Redang Island

-Getting to Redang Island generally involves two parts to your journey – travelling to either Shahbandar Jetty in Kuala Terengganu or Merang Jetty about 30 kilometres north of Merang and then taking a ferry across to the island.
+Getting to Redang Island, Malaysia generally involves two parts to your journey – travelling to either Shahbandar Jetty in Kuala Terengganu or Merang Jetty about 30 kilometres north of Merang and then taking a ferry across to the island.

 If your resort does not have its own ferry, your best bet is to travel to Merang where you can take a ferry across to the Village Jetty at the southern end of Redang.
 From here, you may need to take another boat to your resort if you are staying on Long Beach or a taxi.

 Even if your resort has its own ferry, it may be cost effective to take the ferry linked to above.
-This also runs more often so may be more convenient for you.
+This also runs more often so it might be more convenient for you.

 Whichever way you go, you will need to pay the Pulau Redang Marine Park Conservation fee before boarding your boat.
 This is currently RM5 for Malaysian adults and RM2 for kids or RM30 for adult foreigners, RM15 for kids.